System Metrics(applicable for Linux based systems)

 Monyog provides a way of disabling an entire group of Monitors.
 For instance if a MySQL server is not a replication slave, then the replication group can be disabled.

 Monyog provides you the option to choose the data collection mode for Real-time monitoring.
 Herein, you can choose between "Processlist" and "Performance schema".
-You can choose the "Performance schema" mode if your MySQL version is 5.6.14 and above, otherwise you can go with "Processlist" mode.
+You can choose the "Performance schema" mode if your MySQL version is 5.6.14 and above and if performance schema is enabled, otherwise you can go with "Processlist" mode.